NREL/openstudio-calibration-gem/README.md

 To be filled out later.

-## TODO

-- [x] Remove measures from OpenStudio-Measures to standardize on this location

 # Releasing

 * Update CHANGELOG.md
 * Run `rake rubocop:auto_correct`
-* Update version in `/lib/openstudio/aedg_measures/version.rb`
+* Update version in `/lib/openstudio/calibration_measruse/version.rb`
 * Create PR to master, after tests and reviews complete, then merge
 * Locally - from the master branch, run `rake release`
 * On GitHub, go to the releases page and update the latest release tag.
-Name it �Version x.y.z� and copy the CHANGELOG entry into the description box.
+Name it "Version x.y.z" and copy the CHANGELOG entry into the description box.